Back to Blog

 Document your AI-assisted process.
 Methodological transparency matters.
 If you used AI tools to screen papers, say so.
 If your initial search was AI-generated, describe how you validated the results.
 The academic community is still establishing norms here, and transparency protects your credibility.

 Don't skip the backwards and forwards citation check.
 AI finds papers that match your query.
 It may miss papers that are critically relevant but use different terminology.
 Check the reference lists of your key papers (backwards) and see who has cited them since (forwards).
-This step catches what keyword-based search -- human or AI -- misses.
+This step catches what keyword-based search -- human or AI -- misses, especially in the kinds of credibility gaps we see in deep research outputs.

 Who This Is For